Pizza shop at site of proposed Sheetz burns in Larksville - News Break

 “It will have the capability to fuel 12 vehicles at one time and will feature inside and outside seating,” Ruffner said.

-Jessica Ruddy, Community Relations Coordinator for the Pennsylvania Department of Transportation, said a Traffic Impact Study (TIS) was approved on Feb.
-26, while the Highway Occupancy Permit is progressing through review cycles.
+Jessica Ruddy, PennDOT’s Community Relations Coordinator, said a Traffic Impact Study (TIS) was approved on Feb.
+26, while the Highway Occupancy Permit is progressing thru review cycles.

 According to Alison Pevec, district permit manager for PennDOT, the applicant will provide signal equipment upgrades, as necessary, to accommodate the proposed improvements.
 The project must conform to all PennDOT regulations and policies, she added.